 B. Appointments, Opening Hours

-- An appointment is required to access the Research Room.
+- Readers must book an appointment to access the Research Room.

 - Appointments are not valid until confirmed by the Archives.

 - Appointments must be requested at least 1 week in advance.